If you're on a Galaxy Fold, consider unfolding your phone or viewing it in full screen to best optimize your experience.

 Adjustable Rate Terms

 This lender is a good fit for: Rate shoppers doing preliminary research before talking with a loan officer.
-Guaranteed Rate also helps you research neighborhoods, an unusual feature for mortgage lender websites.
+Rate also helps you research neighborhoods, an unusual feature for mortgage lender websites.
 It's also a great lender for borrowers looking into down payment assistance programs.

-Guaranteed Rate's website is extremely customer-friendly -- it's easy to navigate and find information.
+Rate's website is extremely customer-friendly -- it's easy to navigate and find information.
 In very few clicks, you can find out which loans and terms are available, what loan might be right for you, and what today's mortgage rates are.

-Guaranteed Rate mortgage offers robust digital mortgage technology that can make the loan process easier and faster.
+Rate offers robust digital mortgage technology that can make the loan process easier and faster.
 Most loan documents can be signed online, and you can arrange to provide any required ink signatures in the location of your choice.
 Because so much can be completed in advance, the actual loan closing can be as brief as a few minutes.

-Guaranteed Rate is also the Editors' Choice for Best Mortgage Lender App in 2022, an award issued by The Motley Fool's editorial team.
+Rate is also the Editors' Choice for Best Mortgage Lender App in 2022, an award issued by The Motley Fool's editorial team.

-Guaranteed Rate participates in several low down payment programs designed to help borrowers get a home loan even if they can't make a 20% down payment.
+Rate participates in several low down payment programs designed to help borrowers get a home loan even if they can't make a 20% down payment.
 Those programs include:

-If you buy a newly built home before it's built, you'll need to make two housing payments -- one for the new home and one for the place where you'll live during construction.
-A common solution for this is a construction-to-permanent loan, which Guaranteed Rate offers.
+If you buy a new-build home before it's built, you'll need to make two housing payments -- one for the new home and one for the place where you'll live during construction.
+A common solution for this is a construction-to-permanent loan, which Rate offers.
 During construction, you only have to make interest payments, and only on the amount that has been disbursed to the builder.
-When the home is complete, Guaranteed Rate converts the loan to a traditional mortgage, and then you will begin making full payments.
+When the home is complete, Rate converts the loan to a traditional mortgage, and then you will begin making full payments.

 To calculate your DTI, divide your monthly debt obligations (such as credit card payments and car payments) by your monthly pretax income, then multiply by 100.
 If the number you get is over 43, you might need to pay off some debt or look at alternative loans.

 Yes.
-Guaranteed Rate has tools in place to help you get a mortgage, with pricing that compares well to other options.
+Rate has tools in place to help you get a mortgage, with pricing that compares well to other options.

 You'll need a 620 credit score for a conventional loan and a higher score for a jumbo loan.
 If your score is lower, you might qualify for an FHA loan.
 If you're struggling to come up with a down payment, you can apply for financial assistance and a special loan program designed to help you become a homeowner.

-Guaranteed Rate offers many types of mortgage loans, including:
+Rate offers many types of mortgage loans, including: